 It is possible to update the emaj_group_def table, when the tables group is in LOGGING state.
-However it will not have an effect until the group is altered (or dropped and re-created).
+However it will have no effect until the group is altered (or dropped and re-created).

 Using the emaj_alter_groups() function, several groups can be modified at once: